focallocal/fl-maps/README.md

 W20190111-19:03:18.300(8)?
 (STDERR)     39:0-61:50 Can't reexport the named export 'GraphQLBoolean' from non EcmaScript module (only default export is available)

 ```

 </details>

+#### ** Updating Node & npm **

+If you've tried the above, and things still aren't working you may need to update your version of node & npm.
+First, check your version of node by running `node -v`, and take note of it.
+The current version of node as of writing this is 11.9.0.

+To update node, install the package `n`, by running the command: `npm install -g n`.
+After the installation, run `n latest`. **note**: you may need to run `sudo n latest`, if on Mac or Linux.

+Updating npm is quite simple, the command being: `npm install -g npm`.

 ## Working On Issues

 Issues can be found on our Trello board which gives a more visual representation of progress than Github.
 The two currently active lists on Trello will be the 1st version (example v0.1) reading from left to right, and also the Quick Bug Squashing List: [**Trello**](https://trello.com/b/PFj7RlgM/focallocalorg) and not github (use github only to open issues!).

-*if you decide to work on an issue please click 'members' and add your name to it, then move it into the 'sprint' queue.
+\*if you decide to work on an issue please click 'members' and add your name to it, then move it into the 'sprint' queue.
 You can also use filters to see Meteor only issues (missions).
 (Don't forget to move it into the 'complete' list when finished, and also close the issue in Github.

 ### Outside Software